-Three co-ed proposals submmitted than did come.
+Three co-ed proposals submmitted two alternatives open to them.
+The first is to find someone now than did come.

-continued from page 1 Mary's, calls for the admittance of women for the Fall semester of 1971.
+continued from page 1 Mary's, calls for the admittance of women for the Fall semester of 1971

 The long term projection of this idea os for an eventual female enrollment of 1000 to complement the present St. Mary's enrollment of 1700 while Notre Dame's enrollment holds at the present level of 6000-6100.